-Between 1990 and 2010m, 2.3 billion people gained access to improved drinking water sources, which must have meant better sanitation, pipe supplies and protected wells.
+Between 1990 and 2010, about two billion people gained access to improved drinking water sources, which must have meant better sanitation, pipe supplies, and protected wells.
 Have you witnessed this progression and if so, how?

 Which image reflects this positive change the most for you?

 This picture from Nigeria illustrates my point quite well.
-It's a very simple picture – it almost looks like a theatre stage.
-This sole water pump provides clean water for about 800 people in Osukputu.
+It's a very simple picture—it almost looks like a theater stage.
+This sole water pump provides clean water for about eight hundred people in Osukputu.
 That's an extraordinary amount of people for one source.
-And it offers a direct solution to this other image – that of a shaded, stagnant water source that's far away from the village and carries disease.
+And it offers a direct solution to this other image—that of a shaded, stagnant water source that's far away from the village and carries disease.

 In all of these remote, impoverished areas it's predominantly women and children who are responsible for gathering water.
 If children are waking up early to carry water to the village, they're going to show up to school exhausted.
 If women are gathering water, then their ability to work other jobs, to progress economically, is also severely limited.

 Right.
 I met one woman in Ethiopia who was eight months pregnant, climbing down the side of a mountain with a water jug.
 She needed it to make beer for the future celebration of her child's birth.
 It was the most celebratory time in her life, and she had to risk the very life of the child whose birth she would be celebrating, just to get that water.

 In January 2015, the World Economic Forum announced that the water crisis is the number one global risk—based on impact to society.
 What are some of the global risks related to water that you're going to examine next?